github/docs/content/actions/learn-github-actions/creating-workflow-templates.md

 ---
-title: Creating workflows
+title: Creating starter workflows
-shortTitle: Creating workflows
+shortTitle: Creating starter workflows
 intro: Learn how you can create starter workflows to help people in your team add new workflows more easily.
 redirect_from:
   - /actions/configuring-and-managing-workflows/sharing-workflow-templates-within-your-organization